FelipeVidal2022/DamnWrapper32_ARMv7/README.md

 Compatability: Fully working but saves not tested, idk.
 Perfomance: 44-48 fps on Snapdragon 7 Gen 2+
 ---
--Super Monkey Ball 2 (All versions but not earlier then 2.0.0)
+-Super Monkey Ball 2 (2.0.0, Lite 1.2.0, 3.2.0 (but only with native root mmap), other versions untested.
 Compatability: ~~Fully~~ working but saves not works (Tested only on 2.0.0, other versions may have working saves, dm me if you test it and want to help by showing working saves or not) (touches no correcty works, crash if u die)
 Perfomance: 19-20 FPS on Snapdragon 7 Gen 2+